-Yes.
-If you live in the U.S., your gift to Children International is tax-deductible.
+If you live in the U.S., all of your contributions and donations to Children International are tax-deductible.
 Getting your tax receipt is easy!
-Just login to see your giving history and print a copy of your tax receipt.
+Just log in to see your giving history and print a copy of your tax receipt.

 If you choose, you can exchange messages and photos to keep up with what’s going on in your child’s life.
 You can even visit!
 By reaching out to your child, you can offer encouragement when the going gets tough.